influxdata/telegraf/plugins/inputs/intel_powerstat/README.md

 Please make sure that kernel modules are loaded and running (cpufreq is integrated in kernel).
 Modules might have to be manually enabled by using `modprobe`.
 Depending on the kernel version, run commands:
-`modprobe`.
-Depending on the kernel version, run commands:

 ```sh
 # kernel 5.x.x: